-American Community Survey) are: (1) Multiple Family Dwelling equals 2.40 persons per household;

-F. In conformance with City Code Section 17.35.050, in subdivisions of over fifty (50)

-- G. In conformance with City Code Section 17.35.070, developers will submit a written request with the project application for any eligible credits requested against the amount of parkland dedication or the amount of the in-lieu fee.
+- E. Dwelling Unit Categories and Density.
+In calculation of parkland dedication or fees due in lieu thereof, the types of dwelling units and average density factors (U.S. Census Bureau, 2017 American Community Survey) are: (1) Multiple Family Dwelling equals 2.40 persons per household; and, (2) Single-Family Dwelling equals 2.98 persons per household. - F. In conformance with City Code Section 17.35.050, in subdivisions of over fifty (50) parcels of land, in condominium developments of more than fifty (50) dwelling units, and in residential developments not involving a subdivision, a combination of land dedication and fee payment may be required.
+Developments of fifty (50) units or less will be required to pay an in-lieu fee. - G. In conformance with City Code Section 17.35.070, developers will submit a written request with the project application for any eligible credits requested against the amount of parkland dedication or the amount of the in-lieu fee.
 The developer will work with the Director of Parks & Recreation on the proposed credits and project's park, recreation and green space conditions.
 The Approving Authority must make findings that the on-site parks and recreation amenities meet the Code's standards.
 For housing developments of which 100% of the units are affordable or for senior citizens authorized by the California Civil Code or the Federal Fair Housing Amendments Act, the Approving Authority must make findings that the development complies with all other provisions of the section and that providing the additional credit would serve the public interest. - H. The land valuation component will be subject to the updated annual land value appraisal report and supplemental instructions as adopted by Council June 7, 2016 with valuation dates of December 31 of each calendar year for use in calculating the following (next) fiscal year's fee update. - 1.
 Land Valuation Appraisal.
-An independent real estate appraisal firm, Frank Schmidt & Associates, was retained to provide a "Fair Market Value" opinion (valuation date of December 31, 2020) conforming to Uniform Standards of Professional Appraisal Practice and using the City's Supplemental Instructions for an average acre of land (hypothetical, rectangular, useable site) for property in each of the three existing City of Santa Clara Zip Codes 95050, 95051, 95054.
+An independent real estate appraisal firm, Frank Schmidt & Associates, was retained to provide a "Fair Market Value" opinion (valuation date of

+December 31, 2019) conforming to Uniform Standards of Professional Appraisal Practice and using the City's Supplemental Instructions for an average acre of land (hypothetical, rectangular, useable site) for property in each of the three existing City of Santa Clara Zip Codes 95050, 95051, 95054.
 The data set included all property types: Single Family (low and very low density), High Density Residential, Medium Density Residential, Commercial/Retail, Industrial, Lots and Land.
 Excluded were transactions considered not "arms-length", having encumbered or clouded title, environmentally impaired sites, or more than three (3) years old.
 An inflation factor was computed and applied to comparable sales over one year old based on reasonable and rational considerations such as sales and rental trends or other appropriate methods.
 The weighted average of each property type was based on the percentage of land area in the sales transactions.